eclipse-zenoh-flow/zenoh-flow/manual-tests/README.md

 # Automated Test
 ## What the script does
-In this folder there is a python script to automatically test the launch of a zenoh-flow configuration.
+In this folder there is a python script to automatically test that zenoh-flow works.

 At first the script starts to find the zenoh and zenoh-flow executables and the configuration file paths, this is necessary to build the command to be able to run Zenoh with Zenoh-Flow as plugin.
 Furthermore the test makes sure that the zenoh configuration is able to run zenoh-flow as a plugin.